Input files¶

 </cg>

-Three-body Stillinger-Weber interactions or Preparing the run for full versions.
+Three-body Stillinger-Weber interactions or methods_preparing_the_run for full versions.

 general section displayed above, and a specific section depending on the